CuiMingyu/BDT_Proj/README.md

 ## Acknowledgments

 * Hat tip to anyone whose code was used
-* We need pay more attention on those who has a depression experience.
+* Inspiration: We need pay more attention on those who has a depression experience.